paulcockrell/espruino-mario-clock/README.md

 It has two buttons, the first turns the display back light on and off, while the second turns the sound on and off

+_Note_: This project is in a prototype state.
+The projects goal is to have the electronics permanently housed in a mini Gameboy like case.
+The STL plans for the case will be included with this repo when completed so you can print your own!

 ## Hardware
 1. [Espruino Pico](https://shop.pimoroni.com/products/espruino-pico)
 2. [Nokia display](https://shop.pimoroni.com/products/graphic-lcd-84x48-nokia-5110)